queryluke/masseffect-5e/static/data/backgrounds/scrapper.md

 d6 | Personality Trait
 --- | ---
 1 | I prefer the company of VI and AI to organic beings.
-2 | I can't pass up the chance to root through someones trash and look for "valuables".
+2 | I can't pass up the chance to root through someone's trash and look for "valuables".
 3 | I often anthropomorphize machines and inanimate objects.
 4 | I'm constantly creating random objects out of junk.
 5 | I'm fairly naive about subjects other than electronics and engineering.